+ARTICLE XI

+Miscellaneous Provisions

 Section 1.
-No positions may be taken by the Judicial Section, or its members in the name of the Section, that advocates or advances a political or social policy position.
+Advocacy.
+No position may be taken by the Judicial Section, or its members in the name of the Section, that advocates or advances a political or social policy position.
 However, this shall not be construed so as to prohibit the support for, or advancement of, proposed changes in state laws or court rules designed to improve the judicial branch of government.

-ARTICLE X

-Amendments

 Section 2.
-No amendment shall be presented or entertained unless the contents thereof are made available to the members present at the annual meeting at least 48 hours prior to the business session of the annual meeting.
+Confidential Information. lnformation concerning any Section member that is deemed confidential by state or federal law, including Tex.
+Govt.
+Code Ch.
+552 and Tex.
+Occ.
+Code Ch.
+59, including email addresses, may be used only for official section business and may not be disclosed to the public or to any third party.
+The Section will take reasonable and necessary precautions to protect the confidentiality of all such information.

+ARTICLE XII

+Bylaws Amendments

+Section 1.
+Board Approval.
+Any amendments to these Bylaws must first be approved by a majority of the Judicial Section Board of Directors present and voting at a properly noticed meeting.

+Section 2.
+Notice to Membership of Amendments.
+After approval by the Board of Directors, any proposed amendments to these Bylaws shall be made available for review by the full membership by posting on the Section’s website at least 30 days prior to the Section’s Annual Meeting

+3. Membership Approval and Quorum.
+After Board approval, amendments to these Bylaws must be approved by a majority vote of the Section members present and voting during the Section’s Annual Meeting.

-Section 3.
+Section 4.
 Effective Date.
-No amendment will become effective until approved by the State Bar Board of Directors in accordance with the then current State Bar policies and procedure
+Amendments to these Bylaws must receive final approval by the State Bar Board of Directors, in accordance with current State Bar policies and procedures, and become effective on the date of that approval.

 Revised, _______________, 2014